| Map |

 -- possibly 'understand' errors and then guide user

-- Check Principles + for Experience
+for Experience

-- principle of Visibility
+- Experience: principle of Visibility

 -- can you see the possible controls to use?